SyedAfrozPasha/Javascript/README.md

   A unit of code that doesn't results in a value.
 Statement doesn't return a value.

 * Function Expression aren't hoisted.
-Only variable are hoisted.
+Only variable and function declaration are hoisted.

   ```javascript